xpack-dev-tools/openocd-xpack/website/blog/2021-10-16-openocd-v0-11-0-2-released.md

 xpm uninstall @xpack-dev-tools/openocd
 ```

-To completely remove the package from the central xPack store:
+To completely remove the package from the central xPacks store:

 ```sh
 xpm uninstall --global @xpack-dev-tools/openocd